-In this audit, almost one quarter of the files had service plans with social histories containing all the required elements.
-The remaining files were missing one, often more, of the required elements.
+In this audit, half of the files had service plans with social histories containing all the required elements.
+Almost all the remaining files were missing one, often more, of the required elements.

-Of the files pertaining to Indigenous youth, almost all had service plans that had the cultural connectedness section completed.
-However, almost three quarters of the applicable records had at least one service plan that had a social history that lacked information about the youth's Indigenous heritage, connection to their community, heritage or cultural practices, or which Indigenous community members or programs that could be available to support the youth.
+Of the files pertaining to Indigenous youth, most had service plans that had the cultural connectedness section completed.
+However, more than one third of the applicable records had at least one service plan that had social histories that lacked information about the youths' Indigenous heritages, connections to their communities, heritages or cultural practices, or which Indigenous community members or programs that could be available to support the youth.
 This raises the question about the extent to which youths' cultural connections and practices were considered in the development of the service plans and if they were able or supported to access culturally relevant services.